MrsRina/undefined-map-editor/README.md

 # Phobos
-Phobos was a game made in week to a game jam (Game JaaJ).
+Phobos was a game made in week to a game jam (Game JaaJ), this game is made in SDL2 (pygame) & OpenGL Legacy.

+To execute (only windows):
+`cd \build\v0.1\phobos\64x.bat`

+OBS: YOU DO NOT NEED TO HAVE PYTHON INSTALLED, BECAUSE THE GAME USE PYTHON EMBED PACKAGE.

 # Why use this?
 I did not finish the game, but I made one map editor workable, you can use this base to create your game.